JoshOrndorff/LearnRholangByExample/10-MoreSyntax/README.md

 - [ ] neither; that's invalid syntax

 ### Exercise
 Write a contract that tells a caller whether they are eligible to vote.
 In order to vote you must be a certain age and of a certain country.
 You can pick the age and country.
-To use the contract, I would par in `@"canIVote!("Nigeria", 30)"`.
+To use the contract, I would par in `canIVote!("Nigeria", 30)"`.

 ### Exercise
 The contract above only works for one specific country.
 Use what we learned about factories to enable creating many of these eligibility checkers.
-To create a new checker for Canada, where the voting age is 18 par in `@"checkerFactory"!(canadaChecker, "Canada", 18)`.
+To create a new checker for Canada, where the voting age is 18 par in `checkerFactory!(canadaChecker, "Canada", 18)`.
 Then a 41-year-old Estonian would check whether he can vote in Canada with `canadaChecker!("Estonia", 41)`.
 Spoiler alert: He cannot vote in Canada.